landenenglish/Maze/README.md

 Error message displayed at small screen sizes since this game only works with the cursor

-Known Bugs: Use Own Image sometimes isn't consistent with maintaining its aspect ratio with the uploaded image, and refreshing the page or uploading the image a few times usually fixes it.
-There seems to be some sort of a delay with changing the canvas size to fit the aspect ratio, which doesn’t allow it to work consistently.
+Known Bugs: This may be fixed, but use Own Image sometimes isn't consistent with maintaining its aspect ratio with the uploaded image, and refreshing the page or uploading the image a few times usually fixes it.
 Use a square image for testing if wide or very large images don't work for now.
-CSS and scaling isn't yet optimized to handle larger uploaded images, so use small to medium size square images for testing for now.
+CSS and scaling isn't yet optimized to handle larger uploaded images, so use medium size images for testing for now.
 I treated Use Own Image feature as a bonus and implemented it last, so it still has some kinks to be worked out, but the main maze functionality works.

 You sometimes have to scribble a bit on the red marker to complete the maze.